are the webicorders from the geophones that I own. There might be noise on the webicorders as

 Orange line = Telesismic event has been detected.

-Because of technical problems with the internet.
+Because of technical problems and old hardware.

 Bov, Padborg, Denmark